huiz0916/sc5Pseq/README.md

 # sc5Pseq

 ## Script
-Some useful scripts for sc5Pseq project.
+Some useful scripts for sc5Pseq project. **Not everyone is well tested.** 😀

 ### 1. `stat_base_content.py`